BiiHug/STAT628_M2/README.md

 ## summary

-The summary folder contains an executive Jupyter Notebook summary **Module2_final_report.ipynb**.
+The summary folder contains an executive Jupyter Notebook summary **Module2_final_report.ipynb** and a pdf version **Module2_final_report.pdf**.
 The images in this report also live there, but you can still find them in the image folder.

 ## slides